tlubke/seamstress/README.md

-building from source requires the master build of [zig](https://github.com/ziglang/zig). download a binary from [here](https://ziglang.org/download/) and add it to your PATH. to build, invoke
+building from source requires the master build of [zig](https://github.com/ziglang/zig). download a binary from [here](https://ziglang.org/download/) and add it to your PATH.
+(`brew install zig --HEAD` appears to work, but it will be faster to download a binary.) to build, invoke

 ```